khushali19/Basic_Calc/README.md

 # Basic_Calc
-It's a simple and user-friendly calculator created in python's tkinter library.
+It's a simple and user-friendly calculator created using python's tkinter library.